kyma-project/kyma/docs/event-bus/docs/013-service-programming-model.md

 }
 ```

-So, the HTTP POST request payload would be a JSON object like:
+The HTTP POST request payload would be a JSON object like:

 ```json
 {"orderCode": "4caad296-e0c5-491e-98ac-0ed118f9474e"}